medic/cht-docs/content/en/contribute/code/design-docs.md

 ## More info

-This policy was inspired by [Design docs guidelines at Google](https://www.industrialempathy.com/posts/design-docs-at-google/).
+This policy was inspired by [Design docs guidelines at Google](https://www.industrialempathy.com/posts/design-docs-at-google/) and [How to write a good software design doc](https://medium.com/free-code-camp/how-to-write-a-good-software-design-document-66fcf019569c).